staysgt/ThreeTriosGame/docs/README.md

 ## View Explanation

-- Currently, the view renders a textual view of the grid.
+For the view, we created a GUI.
+This GUI uses a 2D graphics class we created as the view.
+This makes it so that the grid is able to be visualized.
+We also used the java MouseListener interface and implemented it into a mouseClick class.
+With this, either player is able to highlight the card they want to place and put it on the grid.
+This is changes from the original view that renders a textual view of the grid.

 ## Invariances in the code